exercism/v3/languages/fsharp/reference/README.md

 | --------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `strings-basic` | Know of the existence of the `string` type.
 Know how to create a string.
 Know of some basic methods (like finding the index of a character in a string, or returning a part the string).
 Know how to do basic string formatting.
 Know where it's documented, or at least how to search for it. |

-## Reference docs

-Reference docs are written to help explain a particular F# concept to a student when no appropriate online document can be found.
-They will be used when creating exercises and as references in exercise documentation.

-The following reference docs have been written:

-- [Assemblies][assemblies]

-The following reference docs should be written:

-- Naming conventions
-- Code style
-- Memory allocation

 [encapsulation]: ../../../reference/concepts/encapsulation.md
 [classes]: ../../../reference/concepts/classes.md
 [objects]: ../../../reference/concepts/objects.md